metno/weatherapi-docs/doc/FAQ.md

     A summary of repeatedly asked questions from the support helpdesk
 ---

+{: .note }
+For specific questions about Locationforecast, see the [Locationforecast FAQ](./locationforecast/FAQ).

 ## General API use

 ### Help!
 I am getting *429 Too Many Requests*!
 What am I doing wrong?